 Since 2006, with funding from the European Union, the FAO Nutrition Division has trained a number of persons in linguistic adaptation of experience-based food insecurity scales for use in surveys and surveillance in Kenya, Malawi, Mozambique, Tanzania, Benin, and Gaza.

 In April, 2013, The University of Ghana and the FAO Nutrition Division held a three day workshop in Accra, Ghana, on food-based tools in food and nutrition security assessments.
-The workshop was focused on providing training and practical experience with the use of two food and nutrition security tools, the Dietary Diversity (DD) tool and the Food Insecurity Experiences Scale (FIES).
+The workshop was focused on providing training and practical experience with the use of two food and nutrition security tools, the Dietary Diversity (DD) tool and the FIES.
 During the workshop, participants took part in a practicum on linguistic adaptation of both tools in a village nearby Accra.
 Four participants of the Ghana workshop were actively involved in the FIES linguistic adaptation activities in Angola, Malawi and Niger.